-- 1) Three (3) material change reports dated April 30, 2018; - 2) Material change report dated May 7, 2018; - 3) Material change report dated September 24, 2018; - 4) Material change report dated December 20, 2018; - 5) Management's discussion and analysis for the year ended December 31, 2018; and - 6) Audited consolidated financial statements for the year ended December 31, 2018.
+- 1) Material change report dated February 17, 2020; - 2) Management's discussion and analysis for the year ended December 31, 2019; and - 3) Audited consolidated financial statements for the year ended December 31, 2019.

 Copies of the above documents are available on the SEDAR website at www.sedar.com under the Company's profile.